eborden/manager-readme/README.md

 - These meetings are for your benefit, not mine.
 - These are not status updates, we should strive to dig deeper.

-Quarterly Review
+Reviews
 -------------------------------------------------------------------------------

-- We will have a review meeting every quarter.
+- We will have regularly scheduled review meetings.
 - This is a time to reflect, celebrate successes, and identify opportunities for growth.
+- This is a "review", if I tell you something new in this meeting, then I've screwed up!

 Disagreement
 ===============================================================================